amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 While it may not be a *linter* per se – for example, because of the speed or manner with which it is providing the statements – it is nonetheless equivalent to the normative role proselint plays.
 Thus, while we would be able to provide comparisons between the recommendations offered for the same text by different normative language theories, that would not give us a good measure of false positives as it matters in terms of establishing trust with users.

-To build the kind of trust, we need to be precisely attuned to the linguistic intuitions of human writers themselves.
+To build the kind of trust we are aiming at, we need to be precisely attuned to the linguistic intuitions of human writers themselves.
 There is no way of knowing that a linting rule activation was successful or unsuccessful without direct feedback.
 This is why we have developed a corpus of writings from well-established publications and manually coded them to identify false and true positives.
 It is this corpus that we use to measure proselint's lintscore.